larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 accordance with the processes in place at the time of the suspension, even if the corresponding RFC has been formally obsoleted.

-# Relationship to other IETF Functions
+# Relationship to other IETF functions

 ## Relation to the Ombudsteam